12 of Seattle's best beaches

-Many of Seattle’s multitude of parks are located on the city’s 200 miles (!) of shoreline, and are home to beaches of all kinds.
-Those looking for a swim, an easy hike or simply a day of relaxation and scenery won’t have any trouble finding a stretch of shoreline that appeals.
+Many of Seattle’s multitude of green spaces are located along the city’s incredible 200 miles of shoreline and are home to beaches of all kinds.
+So if you're looking for a spot to swim, an easy hike, or just a day of relaxation, you'll find a stretch of coast that appeals.

 1. Golden Gardens Park